neo4jrb/activegraph/docs/QueryClauseMethods.rst

 QueryClauseMethods
 ==================

-The ``ActiveGraph::Core::Query`` class from the `neo4j-core` gem defines a DSL which allows for easy creation of Neo4j `Cypher queries <http://neo4j.com/developer/cypher-query-language>`_.
+The ``ActiveGraph::Core::Query`` class gem defines a DSL which allows for easy creation of Neo4j `Cypher queries <http://neo4j.com/developer/cypher-query-language>`_.
 They can be started from a session like so:

 .. code-block:: ruby